Executive Protection with Etiquette and Social Excellence

 • Analyze institutional protocol frameworks.

-• Evaluate cross-cultural communication structures.
+• Evaluate cross cultural communication structures.

 • Classify the components of professional and social etiquette.